8 players from World Cup 2006 we can’t believe are still going in 2022

 Even much-hyped youngsters like Wayne Rooney and Fernando Torres are no longer professional footballers.
 But a sturdy group of talented players remain active in the game and remain some of the world’s best.

-We’ve identified nine current players that participated at Germany 2006 and how they’re getting on today.
+We’ve identified eight current players that participated at Germany 2006 and how they’re getting on today.

 Argentina were the great entertainers of the 2006 World Cup, becoming the neutral’s favourites with some spell-binding attacking football and generally looking like they were playing a different sport to England.